 Liquidity risk is the risk arising from our potential inability to meet all payment obligations when they come due or only being able to meet these obligations at excessive costs.
-Management of liquidity risk at DBJ is fully integrated into the Group's Liquidity risk management framework.
-The objective of the Group's liquidity risk management framework is to ensure that the Group can fulfill its payment obligations at all times and can manage liquidity and funding risks within its risk appetite.
+Management of liquidity risk at DBJ is fully integrated into the Group's Liquidity Risk Management framework.
+The objective of the Group's liquidity Risk Management framework is to ensure that the Group can fulfill its payment obligations at all times and can manage liquidity and funding risks within its risk appetite.
 The framework considers relevant and significant drivers of liquidity risk, whether on-balance sheet or off-balance sheet.
-DBJ manages liquidity risk in line with the overall Group's liquidity risk management framework and according to policies and guidelines set locally by Treasury.
-The Internal Liquidity Adequacy Assessment Policy (ILAAP) provides comprehensive documentation of the Bank's Liquidity Risk Management framework, including: identifying the key liquidity and funding risk to which the Group is exposed; describing how these risks are identified, monitored and measured and describing the techniques and resources used to manage and mitigate these risks.
+DBJ manages liquidity risk in line with the overall Group's Liquidity Risk Management framework and according to policies and guidelines set locally by Treasury.
+The Internal Liquidity Adequacy Assessment Policy (ILAAP) provides comprehensive documentation of the Bank's Liquidity Risk Management framework, including: identifying the key liquidity and funding risk to which the Group is exposed; describing how these risk are identified, monitored and measured and describing the techniques and resources used to manage and mitigate these risks.

-An overview of the risk management responsibilities, processes and methods follows, with more detailed information in our Group risk report which can be found within the annual report at https://investor-relations.db.com/files/documents/annual-reports/2022/Annual_Report_2021.pdf?language_id=1 (refer to pages 104 to 107).
+An overview of the risk management responsibilities, processes and methods follows, with more detailed information in our Group risk report which can be found within the annual report at https://investor-relations.db.com/files/documents/annual-reports/2023/Annual-Report-2022.pdf